Addison Wiggin: Financial writing and analysis

 The country is addicted to these asset bubbles.
 And politicians, while making their budgets—it happens at all levels, at state, local, federal and with all the agencies—they kind of plan the spending based on anticipated revenues from these rising asset bubbles.
 But when the asset bubbles fall apart, when the housing bubble crashes, and when the stock market goes down, those revenues never materialize, but the spending continues.

-Publishing work at Agora
+Publishing work

-In his role at Agora Financial, a subsidiary of Agora Inc., Wiggin is editorial director of publications such as The Daily Reckoning and 5-Minute Forecast, and several financial newsletters including Outstanding Investments and Capital & Crisis.
+Wiggin served as executive publisher for Agora Publishing for 18 years.
+During his tenure he founded Agora Financial and Paradigm Press.

 Documentary film

 Another Agora Inc. subsidiary, Agora Entertainment, was created to finance the production of I.O.U.S.A., a feature-length documentary film directed by Patrick Creadon.
 Wiggin served as executive producer of the film and co-authored a companion book of the same title with Kate Incontrera.
 The documentary was entered in the Sundance Film Festival in 2008.
 Film critic Roger Ebert named I.O.U.S.A. one of the top five documentary films of 2008.